bsantos2/AOSPaper/04_Xen.md

 ---

-If you’d like, I can walk through how a system call like `fopen()` travels through XenoLinux and Xen—or how Xen schedules multiple VMs fairly.
-Want to explore that next?

 ### 🧭 1.
 Launching Application "foo" on XenoLinux
 Imagine a Linux OS top of Xen (XenoLinux).
 A user launches an application "foo" on top of XenoLinux.
 Walk through the steps that happen before foo